An operational SEO article from an Australian webmaster

 Google follows crawl paths — chains of links that form real routes through your content.

 If those routes are long, noisy, or fragmented, indexing slows down regardless of content quality.
+This disconnect between perceived structure and actual crawl behaviour is a recurring theme across Latest SEO Trends 2025, where infrastructure consistently outweighs surface-level optimisation.

 Definition (No SEO Metaphors)